 Criminal Defense Services

 When you need experienced criminal defense attorneys with a solid reputation and history of success, Keil Defense should be your first call.
-We have represented thousands of clients on criminal matters across Minnesota.
+We have represented thousands of clients in criminal cases ranging from homicide and assault, to criminal sexual conduct and DWI/DUI across Minnesota.

 Criminal Damage to Property